Code of Student Conduct

 The Student Discipline Committee will be comprised of a minimum of five individuals appointed by the college Executive Cabinet.
 Composition of the Committee is to include faculty, students, administrators, etc.

-Disciplinary Warning: indicates that further violation of regulations will result in more severe disciplinary action.
+Disciplinary Warning (Verbal or Written): indicates that further violation of regulations will result in more severe disciplinary action.

 Disciplinary Probation: indicates that further violations may result in suspension.